localstack/docs/content/en/references/configuration.md

 | `DEVELOP_PORT` | | Port number for debugpy server
 | `WAIT_FOR_DEBUGGER` | | Forces LocalStack to wait for a debugger to start the services

-Additionally, the following read-only environment variables are available:

-* `LOCALSTACK_HOSTNAME`: Name of the host where LocalStack services are available.
-Use this hostname as endpoint (e.g., `http://${LOCALSTACK_HOSTNAME}:4566`) in order to access the services from within your Lambda functions (e.g., to store an item to DynamoDB or S3 from a Lambda).

 ## DNS